lorin/ansible-docker-connection/README.md

 ## FAQ

+Q: What's with the `pre_image` and `final_image` and the playbook.

+A: The playbook creates the pre-image by starting a container from a base ubuntu image, configuring it with ansible, and then committing it.
+The playbook creates the final image from the pre-image using a Dockerfile to set things like the working directory, exposed ports, and command to run.

+If you know how to do this one step, please let me know.

 Q: Why do you have custom `docker` and `docker_image` modules.

 A: The upstream modules don't have support for boot2docker yet.
 I've submitted a